 Read more about my experience on the Komodo Islands on my post “How to find Heaven on Earth”.

-Nature in the Komodo Islands is at its best, but that is not the only great thing about them.
-As I have said before, one of the best things to do in Indonesia is meeting the locals.
-The Komodo Islands are a perfect place to get to know the culture of one of the many ethnic groups that live in Indonesia.
+One of the best things to do in Indonesia is meeting the locals.
+Flores is the perfect place to get to know the culture of one of the many ethnic groups that live in Indonesia.
 In Melo village it is possible to experience a Caci traditional dance performance.
 Yet, even a simple walk around the village will allow visitors to meet the friendly local community: everybody is interesting in sharing a bit of their daily life and curious about the visitors.

 I have often said that I am not a big fan of voluntourism.
 Yet, if the organization that employs volunteers is a valid one, and the project is beneficial to the local communities, I am all in favor of it.
 I have found that volunteering is one of the things to do in Indonesia, and joining the program of Taman Bacaan Pelangi, an organization that has set up libraries and reading workshops in the Eastern part of Indonesia, including the Komodo Islands, is a highly recommended one.
 I only spent a few hours at Taman Bacaan Pelangi, and I hold great memories of the experience.

 Read more about my volunteering experience at Taman Bacaan Pelangi on my post “Why I gave volunteering a second chance”.